-The input terminals are AC coupled, so set a voltage corresponding to the signal waveform excluding the DC components.
+The input connectors are AC coupled, so set a voltage corresponding to the signal waveform excluding the DC components.

-The waveform excepting the waveform input to the connector and the DC component when inputting the 1.2V LVCMOS signal to the Data In connector and $\overline{\text{Data}}$ In connector is shown below.
+The waveform excepting the waveform input to the connector and the DC component when inputting the 1.2V LVCMOS signal to the Data In connector and Data In connector is shown below.